- Mathematical and computer modeling of objects and processes.

 Participation and publication are free of charge.

-Proceedings of the CITCM 2021 (10-20 pages prepared with CEUR-ART TEMPLATE in English) shall be submitted to CEUR-WS.org (ISSN 1613-0073) for online publication in a separate volume of CEUR conference materials (Aachen, Germany, ISSN 1613-0073), indexed by Scopus and DBLP.
+Proceedings of the CITCM 2023 (10-20 pages prepared with CEUR-ART TEMPLATE in English) shall be submitted to CEUR-WS.org (ISSN 1613-0073) for online publication in a separate volume of CEUR conference materials (Aachen, Germany, ISSN 1613-0073), indexed by Scopus and DBLP.

 Submissions through the automated system: https://itconfdoc.nuwm.edu.ua.

-Requirements for full articles
+Requirements for regular papers

 One author (co-author) might submit a maximum of two papers.
 At least one of the authors must have the title of Doctor of Philosophy or Doctor of Science in Computer Science and more than 4 publications indexed in DBLP (https://dblp.org).